gclayburg/upbanner/Readme.md

 # Design goals

+## Simplicity
+This app tries to do things automatically with a minimum of configuration.
+Many applications can use upbanner-starter by simply dropping in a dependency into pom.xml or build.gradle.

 ## Overhead
 This app is designed to have very little overhead.
 It only does its work during application startup and does nothing when it is disabled.
 By default upbanner.show-banner is enabled and  upbanner.debug is disabled.
 The intention here is that you only need to enable upbanner.debug when there is some question or problem with your application startup.